artcom/artcom.github.io/_drafts/2017-10-02-mixed-reality.md

 In your best case, you'll need a ring buffer with a fixed size, since the input latency should be a fixed amount of time that you can simply measure.
-By looking up your cameras specifications you can use following formular to calculate the number of needed framebuffers.
+By looking up your cameras specifications you can use following formula to calculate the number of needed framebuffers.

 ``` csharp